Summer Internship in Medical Education (SIME)

 Program Benefits

-A stipend for this summer education experience will be provided, depending on the length of time of the project.
+A $2,000 stipend for this summer education experience will be provided.
 The internship lasts for eight weeks.

 Selection of Students

 Applicants must be University of Minnesota medical students in good academic standing who have just completed year one.
-Students from both Twin Cities and Duluth are encouraged to apply, however, the cohort will be based on the Twin Cities campus.
+Students from both Twin Cities and Duluth are encouraged to apply.
+Several in-person sessions will be required on the Twin Cities campus.

 Desired attributes: